-IDLE: Place CPU into low-power mode.
+- IDLE: Place CPU into low-power mode.
 Peripheral clocks may be turned off selectively and only those peripherals that need to function during IDLE are left operating.
-An enabled interrupt from an active peripheral or the watchdog timer will wake the processor from IDLE mode.

-STANDBY: Turn off clock to CPU and peripherals.
+An enabled interrupt from an active peripheral or the watchdog timer will wake the processor from IDLE mode. - STANDBY: Turns off clock to CPU and peripherals.
 This mode leaves the oscillator and PLL functional.
 An external interrupt event will wake the processor and the peripherals.
-Execution begins on the next valid cycle after detection of the interrupt event possible power consumption mode.
+Execution begins on the next valid cycle after detection of the interrupt event - HALT: Turns off the internal oscillator.
+This mode basically shuts down the device and places it in the lowest possible power consumption mode.
 A reset or external signal can wake the device from this mode.